-In July, 2012, Trinity Lutheran Church (TLC) adopted a ten-year strategic plan for Trinity Lutheran School (TLS).
+In July, 2012, Trinity Lutheran Church (TLC) adopted a ten-year strategic plan for Trinity Lutheran Christian School (TLCS).
 This plan had been developed over the course of a year with input from parents, students, alumni, teachers, our pastor, community members and congregation members.
 That plan is based on the following Mission Statement and Vision Elements.
 Everything in the plan is directly related to our mission.

 TRINITY LUTHERAN SCHOOL MISSION STATEMENT: Empowered by Christ’s love, Trinity students engage in academic rigor to be life-long learners and serve others.

 Our Mission Statement is why we do what we do; it is what drives us.

 TRINITY LUTHERAN SCHOOL VISION ELEMENTS:

 1. Trinity is a community of learners who are empowered by the Gospel of Jesus Christ.

 2. Trinity is academically rigorous, challenging each student to reach his or her learning potential.

 3. Trinity is a welcoming, safe harbor for diverse students, faculty, and staff, who are enriched by experiences with each other’s cultures.

 4. Trinity students, faculty, and staff grow as servants of each other and the community.

 5. Trinity is seen as a leader in the development of relevant curriculum that prepares students for their roles in a 21st century world.